Three Days Before Christmas

 Timothy's noncompliance toward his teacher's demands, found himself facing the school principal.

 "Timothy," the principal said.
 "I'm shocked.
-This is not like you.
+What you have done is not like you.
 I'm sending you home for the rest of the day that you may think about this stunt you've pulled.
 Do you understand?"

 "Yes, Sir," Timothy responded.
 "But..."